danielmachadomendes/danielmachadomendes.github.io/README.md

 website for my personal stuff and also another public stuff

+join our discord server [work in progress]

 our minecraft server 13.48.10.204:25565

+#1.  if you paid for minecraft, just use your Minecraft Laucher

 add it to your list in Multiplayer